michael-a-grammar/mona.nvim/README.md

 `mona` exposes the following `telescope` pickers as well as the `elixir_project_modules` picker shown in the example above

+They each rely on convention to find relevant results, disclosed below

 #### elixir_project_modules

 To discern the root, _project_ directory: